-Directors Public Companies Laurie Bennett Global Railway Industries Ltd. (TMX: GBI) Edward H. Kernaghan Brick Brewing Ltd. (TMX:BRB) Boralex Inc. (TMX:BLX) Peak Energy Services Trust (TMX:PES.Un) PFB Corp.
-(TMX:PFB) Brian A. Robbins Heroux-Devtek Inc. (TMX: HRX) Air Boss of America Corp.
-(TMX: BOS) Stephen Rodgers Zenn Motor Corporation (TMXV:ZNN)
+Directors Public Companies

+Laurie Bennett Global Railway Industries Ltd. (TMX: GBI)

+Edward H. Kernaghan Brick Brewing Ltd. (TMX:BRB)

+Boralex Inc. (TMX:BLX)

+PFB Corp.
+(TMX:PFB)

+Brian A. Robbins Heroux-Devtek Inc. (TMX: HRX)

+Air Boss of America Corp.
+(TMX: BOS)

-During the 2010 Fiscal year five Board meetings, including four regular quarterly meetings and one budget meeting, were held.
+During the 2011 Fiscal year five Board meetings, including four regular quarterly meetings and one budget meeting, were held.
 Independent directors convene in camera meetings at the end of each regular quarterly Board meeting.
 Mr. Robbins and other members of management are not in attendance at these in camera sessions.
-In Fiscal 2010 an in camera meeting also took place during the budget Board meeting.
-The following table outlines the attendance, in person or by telephone, of directors at Board meetings in Fiscal 2010.
+The following table outlines the attendance, in person or by telephone, of directors at Board meetings in Fiscal 2011.

 Directors Meetings Attended

 Laurie Bennett 5 of 5

-Geoffrey Hyland 5 of 5

 Edward H. Kernaghan 5 of 5

-Robert B. Magee (elected January 27, 2010) 3 of 3
+Robert B. Magee 5 of 5

+Philip B. Matthews (elected February, 2011) 4 of 4

 Brian A. Robbins 5 of 5

 Stephen Rodgers 5 of 5

-Peter van Schaik 4 of 5
+Peter van Schaik 5 of 5

 The Board has a written charter, the text of which is set forth in Schedule A hereto.
-The Corporation has also developed a position description for the Chairman and the President and Chief Executive Officer which are set forth in Schedule A.
+The Corporation has also developed a position description for the Chairman and the President and Chief Executive Officer which are set forth in Schedule A. The Board has not developed written position descriptions for the Chair of each of the Corporation's three standing Committees.
+However, the Board has developed Charters for each of its Committees and the Chair of each Committee understands his responsibility for taking the lead role in ensuring that such Committee is operating effectively in accordance with its Charter.
+Specifically, the Chair of each